moorereason/tomlfoolery/README.md

 ## Thanks

-A special thanks goes out to Martin Tournoij for creating the [toml-test](https://github.com/BurntSushi/toml-test/) framework, which made this proof-of-concept a simple endeavor.
+A special thanks goes out to Andrew Gallant and Martin Tournoij for creating the [toml-test](https://github.com/BurntSushi/toml-test/) framework, which made this proof-of-concept a simple endeavor.